mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>What is file carving?</summary>

 File carving is a technique used to recover data from unallocated disk space without relying on FS metadata.
-It works by scanning the disk as a bitstream, identifying a pair of header and footer and analyze what is placed in between: if not too long it can be a candidate file.&#x20;
+It works by scanning the disk as a bitstream, identifying a pair of header and footer and analyze what is placed in between: if not too long it can be a candidate file.

 </details>